 An Easy to Build Curved Leg Footstool

-Yes, I named this footstool plan “Pi” because I think it looks like the mathematical symbol! diy plans build footstool The stool is a very easy build, especially with the templates for the legs!
+Hey there!
+I decided to call this footstool plan “Pi” because I think it resembles the mathematical symbol!
+Building this stool is a breeze, especially with the leg templates provided!

 - 1-1/2″ pocket hole screws (<– affiliate link!)